OpenOverlayRouter/oor/README.android.md

     adb install [-r] bin/lispmob-debug.apk

-Building the code from source is supported on Linux and Mac OS X.

 Running LISPmob
 ---------------

-LISPmob Android application allows you to start and stop lispd daemon and edit the most important parameters of the configuration file.
-To access to the full list of features you have to edit manually the configuration file located in /sdcard/lispd.conf.
-Manually edited parameters not present in the configuration form will be overwritten when using the application configuration editor.
+LISPmob Android application allows you to start and stop the lispd daemon and edit the most important parameters of the configuration file.
+To access the full list of configurable parameters you have to edit manually the configuration file located in /sdcard/lispd.conf.
+Manually edited parameters not present in the graphical configuration interface will be overwritten when using the graphical configuration editor.

 Due to the large amount of data generated by the lispd daemon, it is recommended to set "log level" to 0 when not debugging.